 Use an online calculator to determine your desired target heart rate zone.
 Or, here's a simple way to do the math yourself.
 If you're aiming for a target heart rate in the vigorous range of 70% to 85%, you can use the heart rate reserve (HRR) method to calculate it like this:

 - Subtract your age from 220 to get your maximum heart rate.

 - Calculate your resting heart rate by counting how many times your heart beats per minute when you are at rest, such as first thing in the morning.
 It's usually somewhere between 60 and 100 beats per minute for the average adult.

 - Calculate your heart rate reserve (HRR) by subtracting your resting heart rate from your maximum heart rate.

-- Multiply your HRR by 0.85 (85 percent).
+- Multiply your HRR by 0.85 (85%).
 Add your resting heart rate to this number.

 How to tell if you're in the zone

-- Stop momentarily.
+- Stop briefly.

 - Take your pulse for 15 seconds.
 To check your pulse over your carotid artery, place your index and third fingers on your neck to the side of your windpipe.
 To check your pulse at your wrist, place two fingers between the bone and the tendon over your radial artery — which is located on the thumb side of your wrist.